IGRDA/TFM/README.md

 <li>ghPricer.py : Class for model fitting and option valuation using generalized hyperbolic model (It contains some <strong>bugs</strong>.
 Although the fit part seems to be fine, in option valuation unexpected results are seen!)</li>
 <li>TFM_INAKI.ipynb : Notebook with the graphs and some results shown in the work</li>
 <li>Tests.ipynb :
-Notebooks with test for Merton and alpha stable
+Notebook with tests for Merton and alpha stable
 </li>
 </ul>